kaytaffer/kevDB/README.md

 **Log-phys model.png** - The logical/physical model hybrid developed for Seminar 2.

-**dbscript.sql** - The script that initializes the db; creating tables and setting up schemas.
+**dbbuild.sql** - The script that initializes the db; creating tables and setting up schemas.

 **insert.sql** - contains a script to partly fill the database with generated data, to enable queries.

+**queries.sql** - contains a series of sample queries and related views.